EadinWang/google-script/README.md

 - Changes apply directly to the active presentation — consider duplicating your file first if you want a backup before running.
 ## Credits

 Written by Eadin Wang with Claude (Anthropic).

-## License

-MIT — free to use, modify, and share.
+Free to use, modify, and share with proper credit.